 Read our guide to the weather in Patagonia.

 The main season runs from September through to March as the days are longer, and temperatures kinder to outdoor pursuits.
 However there are some excellent winter tour options when you're likely to enjoy some of the world's finest National Parks without anyone else around.
 In late December and early January lots of Argentinian and Chilean tourists descend on the region and certain places can get very busy.
 Springtime (Sep-Nov) provides hikers and flora-lovers with a beautiful variety of flowers, for example in the valleys of Torres del Paine National Park.

-The professional guides speak excellent English and if you travelling in an escorted group you'll have no problem at all.
+The professional guides speak excellent English and if you're travelling in an escorted group you'll have no problem at all.
 However most restaurants, bus drivers, refugio owners and even hoteliers speak very little English.
 However, they do respond very well to attempts to speak Spanish.
-Learning some Spanish before you is a great idea - bear in mind the Chilean and Argentinian pronunciation is very different to that of mainland Spain.
+Learning some Spanish before you go is a great idea - bear in mind the Chilean and Argentinian pronunciation is very different to that of mainland Spain.

 About Swoop Patagonia

 We've spent 15 years exploring Patagonia, and we've arranged holidays for over a thousand customers.
 We have a network of trusted guides, lodges, and local operators across the region and delight in helping people plan and arrange a great holiday.

 You can book directly with our local partners in Chile and Argentina, or with our ATOL certified company here in the UK.